alexhgh/Project_Chat/projects/proj1_chat/spec.md

     server_socket.bind(("1.2.3.4", 5678))
     server_socket.listen(5)

-After creating the socket, rather than connecting to a particular remote destination, the code above *bound* the socket to a particular IP address and port, which essentially tells the operating system to associate the given IP address and port with the socket.
+After creating the socket, rather than connecting to a particular remote destination, the code above *bound* the socket to a particular IP address and PORT, which essentially tells the operating system to associate the given IP address and PORT with the socket.
 Finally, the `listen` call listens for connections made to the socket.
 When a new client connects to the socket, the socket library will create a new socket to use to communicate with that client, so that the server socket can continue to be used to wait for inbound connections from other clients:

     (new_socket, address) = server_socket.accept()